frm1789/General_Culture/README.md

 - How domains works?
 What is an IP?
 Are domain and IP the same?
 What is a protocol?
 - What volatile means?
 - How Spark works?
 What are the difference between Spark and Hadop?
 Hint: Dynamic size of block.

+Another set of ideas:
+- How putty works
+- (Hands on tutorial) How to create your own map reduce in python
+- (Hands on tutorial) How to work with Hive
+- (Hands on tutorial) How to work with Hadoop streaming.